ibm-cloud-docs/citrix-netscaler-vpx/setting-citrix-forwarding-proxy.md

 ## Configuring the client
 {: #configuring-the-client}

-Make sure you customize the client to use the forwarding proxy, make sure that you cannot reach a public site (for example, `http://www.ibm.com`) by using the Firefox browser on the client.
+Make sure that you customize the client to use the forwarding proxy, make sure that you cannot reach a public site (for example, `http://www.ibm.com`) by using the Firefox browser on the client.
 Because no public interface exists on the client, this request should fail.

 The following example configures a Linux client.

 You need to make a few changes to the client, the first of which is to point the resolver on the client to the virtual DNS.
 This process is done in one of two ways.

 You can manually edit the `/etc/resolv.conf` to point to the virtual address of the DNS.
 Client management tools can revert these changes back to the original settings.

 Or you can edit the `/etc/sysconfig/network-scripts/ifcfg-ethx` interface and add the `DNS1=` statement.
 After this configuration is set, issue the service network restart command to pick up the changes.